 Exposure X7’s cataloging system may be simple, but it works very well.
 You don’t import the images into the program.
 Instead, they exist as a copy of the image until you choose to export or save your file.
 Instead of importing your files, you “bookmark” folders that automatically bring up any image in this folder.

-Even though you have not uploaded the images, you are still able to make edits to the RAW files.
+Even though you don’t upload the images, you can still edit the RAW files.
 This is helpful if you want to add particular metadata to an image or keywords to help with organizing.

-Another important feature of Exposure X7 is a non-destructive editing workflow.
-For those who don’t know, it means you can make as many edits as possible while being able to revert to the original image.
+Another important feature of Exposure X7 is the non-destructive editing workflow.
+That means you can make as many edits as you want while still being able to revert to the original image.

-There is also an option to create “virtual copies,” a duplicate of your image.
+There is also an option to create “virtual copies,” which are duplicates of your image.
 This allows you to spend time creating different edits for the same image.
-It allows you to make direct comparisons without saving each edit and then return to your favorite one.
+It lets you make direct comparisons without saving each edit.
+Then you can return to your favorite one.

 Price is also an area that Exposure X7 beats Adobe in.
 Most people know how expensive the Adobe range is.

 Exposure X7 is a one-time payment.
 But the studio updates the program every year.
 Yet even with paying for an update every year, you will save close to one hundred dollars each year!

 But if I compare Exposure X7 and Adobe Lightroom, I still find that my preference still lies with Adobe.
 This could be due to over 10 years of using Lightroom.
 But it has more to do with the elegant styling of Adobe’s interface.

 I also found loading times tended to be slower with Exposure X7.
 This is something that can turn me off editing software.
 But Exposure X7 can be a great, cheap alternative to Lightroom.